vovaspace/brandi/packages/brandi/README.md

 The Brandi source code is written in TypeScript but we precompile both CommonJS and ESModule builds to **ES2018**.

 Additionally, we provide builds precompiled to **ESNext** by `esnext`, `esnext:main` and `esnext:module` fields.

+### TypeScript

+TypeScript type definitions are **included** in the library and do not need to be installed additionally.

 ### No Dependencies